Rainwater harvesting in the United Kingdom: Current status

 The Environment Agency has noted that water resources in the UK are under increasing pressure because of the growing population.
 In addition, the agency has warned that the South East of England is facing more serious water scarcity than anywhere else in England or Wales, such that the per-capita water supply is lower than many Mediterranean countries.
 The agency encourages a two-pronged approach to both reduce demand and increase supply, such as through the use of rainwater harvesting.
 However, there is a fundamental mismatch between supply and demand; the areas of the UK suffering water scarcity are in most cases also areas with low rainfall, which means the economics of installing a domestic RWH system are less favourable.
 The environmental impacts of domestic RWH systems in energy terms are questioned since the water supply accounts for a very small proportion of total energy use (approximately 4%).
 For a UK household, the CO2 impact of supplying water to the house is around 100g of CO2 per day, around 1/600th of its total daily impact.
 However, in countries without widespread mains water supplies, or where the environmental impact of mains water is very high, RWH may have more merit.

 The installation of rainwater harvesting systems in the UK should be done according to the Water Supply (Water Fittings) Regulations and BS EN 16941-1:2018 in order to ensure safety.
 BS EN 16941-1:2018 also provides details on how to size the storage tank for water supply and allows estimation of the potential water savings.
 In addition The SuDS Manual also offers guidance on designing systems for stormwater management.
-If you install a RWH system, you will need to inform your water company.
+Anyone installing a RWH system needs to inform their water supplier.